learn-co-curriculum/react-hooks-components-basics-lab/README.md

 ## Deliverables
+- One component has not been properly imported in `src/App.js`.
+Identify and debug the issue (_hint_: the stack strace when running `npm test` should point you in the right direction!)
 - `App` needs to render three children components:
   1. `CatComponent`
   2. `FordQuoteComponent`
   3. `MouseComponent`
-- One component has not been properly imported in `src/App.js`.
-Identify and debug the issue
 - Once the tests are passing, make sure to check out the fun animation in the browser!